 The second project you mention should show a new dimension of your experience and an evolution of your work.
 The specific example we included deals with a mobile app design.
 If there aren’t enough numerical data points or results to show off, describe the role you had in detail, as well as your specific contributions that illustrate new skills that haven’t yet been mentioned in the presentation.

 This page should give an overview of any special applications, technologies, or design programs you know how to use.
-Choose icons that fit the overarching categories of each technical “skill” and expand on each category below the corresponding icon.
+Use our "Compare Radial Bars" slide to illustrate your proficiencies in each area.

 Let your audience know how to reach you.
-Any relevant contact information, social media handles, and websites can be added onto this page as a finale.
+Any relevant contact information, social media handles, and websites can be added to this page as a finale.
 Make sure any pages you link to here are up-to-date and accurate representations of your level of work.
 If you have a professional-quality headshot or portrait photo handy, it’s a nice way to add personalization and approachability.
-If not, no worries — a personal “signature” or other visual element can round out your presentation as well.
+If not, no worries—a personal “signature” or other visual element can round out your presentation as well.
 And... you’re done!

-This post is a one in a series of sample presentation templates we will be creating that you can customize to your content.
+This post is a one in a series of presentation templates we will be creating that you can customize here.
+Beautiful.ai automatically adjusts the design to suit your content.
 We’re excited to share more templates with you.
 What kind of sample presentation templates would you like us to cover?
-Let us know by sending an email to email@example.com.
+Let us know by sending an email to firstname.lastname@example.org.